-What inspired you to start the Shraddha Rehabilitation Foundation (SRF)?
+What inspired you to start Shraddha?
 (I read somewhere that it was because you saw a man drinking gutter water using a coconut shell) What is it about that incident that created such a deep impact on you?

 It was not just the success of the first case.
 Citing two of our earliest cases, both coincidentally and finally turning out to be hailing from Kashmir.

-The first was of a young, really fair, drop-dead, typically-Kashmiri, good looking boy, who was eating from a garbage can when our ward-boy, Manaram, who had been out on an errand, spotted him.
-Offering him the lure of a good meal at a restaurant, Manaram literally brought him walking to our nearby private reasonably-newly opened nursing home.
-The boy's name turned out to be Raja.
+The first was of a young, typically-Kashmiri goodlooking boy, who was eating from a garbage can when Manaram Kumawat, our wardboy, who had been out on an errand, spotted him.
+Offering him the lure of a good meal at a restaurant, Manaram literally brought him walking to our nearby private newly opened nursing home.
+The boy's name was Raja.
 He improved dramatically in a short span of time.
-We were in our fledgling days in terms of our private practice, and forget the employment of a social worker, were just about surviving financially ourselves.
+We were in our fledgling days in terms of our practice and forget the employment of a social worker, were just about surviving financially ourselves.
 But Raja came forward with a landline phone number.
-In those days, we had to go to a nearby commercial shop which had a facility (for a price) of doing a STD (Straight Trunk Dial) call to another city within India.
+In those days, we had to go to a nearby commercial shop which had a facility (for a price) of doing STD (Straight Trunk Dial) call to another city within India.
 Getting the code of Srinagar in Kashmir, from wherein Raja claimed he was, I said a prayer to myself and dialed his number.
 My prayers answered, his mother picked up the call.
 She was so flabbergasted with the news that her son was alive and well that she started choking on her words on the phone.
 Finally, she came to believe, in disbelief, that her son was with us.

 The parents had some relatives in Bombay, and that too from the film industry, and the parents along with the entire entourage of relatives trooped up to our nursing home within a few days.
 To say that tears flew all around was putting it mildly.
 After all the emotional gushing, Raja spontaneously remarked to his mother that our nurse (one Latha Raghavan from Kerala) had really looked after him well during his stay at our place.
 The mother in a rush of emotion, took off the gold earrings which she was wearing, and gave it to our nurse Latha.
 Such was the torrential force of the emotions involved.

-They all went back to Kashmir, Raja bearing an enlightened look & the family clicking a lot of photos with us, the very next day.
+They all went back to Kashmir, Raja bearing an enlightened look and the family clicking a lot of photos with us, the very next day.
 His father wrote from Srinagar in Kashmir the next month, acknowledging emotionally our services and ending with 'Dr Sahib, we repeat our sincere thanks to your good self and to Madam Dr Smitha Vatwani for the benevolent action you have done for us.
 We are eagerly awaiting the occasion when you will find some time to visit Kashmir which though apparently is in turmoil, is still a paradise for angels like you.
 With best wishes and kind regards...'
+Words from the Heavens, these.